meta-llama/llama-stack/README.md

 ## Installation

-You can install this repository as a [package](https://pypi.org/project/llama-toolchain/) with `pip install llama-toolchain`
+You can install this repository as a [package](https://pypi.org/project/llama-stack/) with `pip install llama-stack`

 If you want to install from source: